 We also work to prevent thyroid issues from occurring by assessing full thyroid panels from a functional medicine perspective.
 Thyroid issues don’t happen overnight and there are many lifestyle and nutrition changes you can make to optimize thyroid levels before a problem occurs.
 For a variety of reasons, including issues with insurance billing, full thyroid panels often aren’t even offered in traditional medicine.
 At Root, we have access to affordable thyroid testing and we assess more than just thyroid stimulating hormone (TSH).
-We also look at free and total T3 and T4, reverse T3, and antibodies.
+We also look at free T3 and T4, and thyroid antibodies.
 We value looking at the full picture, and looking at just the TSH often doesn’t cut it.
 If you were told your TSH was normal in the past, but still feel like something is off, we would suggest getting a full panel done.
-Contact us if you want to learn more about options for testing.

 #2: Polycystic Ovarian Syndrome (PCOS)

 PCOS is the most common metabolic and hormonal disorder in women, and is estimated to effect between 6-13% of women.
 To be diagnosed with PCOS, women must meet at least 2 of the following 3 criteria:

 – Absent or irregular menstrual cycles (Oligo- or amenorrhea).

 – Clinical or biochemical signs of hyperandrogenism

 The vast majority of women with PCOS suffer from insulin resistance, and therefore have difficulty losing weight.
 Other symptoms associated with PCOS include skin problems (acne), hair loss, unwanted hair growth (hirsutism), irregular or heavy periods, and mood disturbances.

 #3 Irregular Periods/Hypothalamic Amenorrhea